lesad/messenger-cv/README.md

 > **Note**\
 > This repository is currently __under development__.\
-> You can check out the code and start the app without content as backend is WIP.
+> You can check out the code and start the app without DB content as backend is WIP.

 ### Packages used
 - ReactJS